creationix/howtonode.org/articles/mocking-private-dependencies-using-rewire.markdown

 Node: v0.10.25

-Despite all my efforts to try to encapsulate some of my code into my modules, I was always founding myself exposing too much just for testing purpose.
-And even thought, it was often very complex to mock some of the library I was using.
+Despite all my efforts to try to encapsulate some of my code into my modules, I was always founding myself exposing too much just for unit testing purpose.
+And even thought, it was often very complex to mock out some of the external libraries I was using.
-That was before I found the [rewire] library!
+That was before I found the [rewire] library.
 As they say it only: "adds a special setter and getter to modules so you can modify their behaviour for better unit testing".

 This is all what you need!